pecknigel/learning-resources/resources.md

 This is a list of online resources that are generally recommended or mentioned in sessions.
 Use your own judgement for what works for you and discuss it with Nigel.

-It’s not complete.
-We’re working hard to get comprehensive information online.
-If you’re a student, consider [getting involved](open-tasks) in improving it.

 [MDN Web Docs](https://developer.mozilla.org/) is an extensive site with comprehensive coverage of HTML, CSS and JavaScript, from the folks who create the Firefox web browser.
 Many of the links below are from MDN.

 ## Getting Started